cncf/tag-security/policy-wg/overview-policy-formal-verification.md

 * pick a particular solver or model checker or prover and just play around with it in one particular use case and learn more about it
 * write up GHIs on Formal Verification and hope smarter people jump in and magically make the world a better place :)

-## What Could the Future Look Like
+## Possible Action Items
+* We could collect real world policy examples and/or generate test policies to reverse engineer the requirements for policy configuration.

-* We could create de novo the security policy requirements and specification for various facets of kubernetes and other CNCF projects and encode the security specification in some symbolic language.
+* We could create de novo the security policy requirements by reviewing existing code and design notes and extracting a more thorough requirements list, and amending as needing.
+* Once we have a solid requirements statement, we can create a formal specification for various facets of kubernetes and other CNCF projects and encode the security specification in some symbolic language.
   * admission control policy
   * RBAC policy
 * We can use Z, TLA+ or Alloy or ___ as the specification language
 * The human operator can then write a new policy and run a tool that uses the specifications for various parameterized operations to verify the policy
 * Human operator or a tool would somehow need to collect, enumerate, generate, or in some way binds inputs to the parameters of a specification:
   * eg. LDAP data, namespace list, IP addresses, buckets, keys, CIDRs, etc

 ## Challenges
 * bounded or unbounded analysis? unbounded is NP-complete or maybe NP-hard.
 Using wildcards is PSPACE-complete but practical <sup>[[0]]</sup>.
 * ordering constraints on statements in a policy, eg. firewall rules
 * policy language constructs such as loops or dynamically allocated arrays